pwaila/TwirlFlake/transcript.md

 4. Let's start with the classification of power plant sensor data.

 5. Here you can see the components of the labeling system.
 First of all, the overall plant is described by a letter or a number.
 The same procedure is used to code the functional units that form a related group of components within a power plant and describe them by means of an optional number, three letters and two additional numbers that enumerate the functional units.
 Aggregates are smaller subgroups of functional units.
 Thus, a hierarchical structure is used to encode the architecture of a power plant into the labels.
 Finally, two letters and two numbers are used to encode the actual unit to which the sensor is attached.
+Let me illustrate this with an example.
+Here the power plant block is coded with the number one.
+The functional unit is coded as main group 2L, which means the second steam, water and gas circuit.
+A is the feedwater system and C is the feedwater pump.
+Lastly, the numbers 0 and 3 describe that it is the third feedwater pump of the power plant.
+Analogous is done with the aggregates and operating resources.

+6. Before we come to the theoretical foundation of our approach I would like to remind you of the so-called manifold assumption.
+This states that we may assume a one-dimensional, possibly smooth manifold underlying our set of points, which forms the time series for a sensor.
+Of course, this manifold would be homeomorphic to the realaxis and thus relatively boring with respect to homological investigations.
+Therefore, we embed the points in a higher-dimensional object whose homological properties encode certain properties of the manifold on which we have conjectured the data.

+7.